Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

 The method of typical bounded differences now allows us to focus on this case and to milden the impact of the worst case changes as they occur with small probability.
 Consequently, we can show that the number of vertices in large narrow runs is sublinear with high probability.

 \begin{lemma} Let $G$ be a hyperbolic random graph.
-Then, with high probability, the number of vertices in large narrow runs is bounded by $N = \mathcal{O} (\tau \cdot n \cdot \log^{(2)}(n) \cdot (\gamma(n, \tau) \log(n)^{\tau/18})^{-1})$. \end{lemma} \begin{proof} Recall that the expected number of vertices in all large narrow runs is given by Lemma~\ref{lem:exp-large-narrow-runs}.
+Then, with high probability, the number of vertices in large narrow runs is bounded by

+\end{lemma} \begin{proof} Recall that the expected number of vertices in all large narrow runs is given by \Cref{lem:exp-large-narrow-runs}.
 Consequently, we can choose $c > 0$ large enough, such that for sufficiently large~$n$ we obtain a valid upper bound on $\mathbb{E}[N]$ by choosing

-In order to show that $N$ does not exceed $g(n)$ by more than a constant factor, with high probability, we apply the method of typical bounded differences (Corollary~\ref{col:typical-bounded-differences}).
-To this end, we consider the good event $A$, denoting that each run of at most $2w + 1$ sectors contains at most $\mathcal{O}(\log(n))$ vertices, and it remains to determine the parameters $\Delta_i^A \le \Delta_i$ with which $N$ satisfies the typical bounded differences condition with respect to $A$ (see Equation~\eqref{eq:typical-bounded-differences-condition}).
+In order to show that $N$ does not exceed $g(n)$ by more than a constant factor with high probability, we apply the method of typical bounded differences (\Cref{col:typical-bounded-differences}).
+To this end, we consider the typical event $A$, denoting that each run of at most $2w + 1$ sectors contains at most $\mathcal{O}(\log(n))$ vertices, and it remains to determine the parameters $\Delta_i^A \le \Delta_i$ with which $N$ satisfies the typical bounded differences condition with respect to $A$ (see \Cref{eq:typical-bounded-differences-condition}).
 Formally, we have to show that for all $i \in \{1, \dots, n\}$

 As argued before, changing the position $P_i$ of vertex $i$ to $P_i'$ may result in a change of $n$ in the worst case.
-Therefore, $\Delta_i = n$ is a valid bound for all $i \in \{1, \dots, n\}$.
+Therefore, $\Delta_i = n$ is a valid bound for all $i \in [n]$.
 To bound the $\Delta_i^A$, we have to consider the following situation.
 We start with a set of positions such that all runs of $2w + 1$ sectors contain at most $\mathcal{O}(\log(n))$ vertices and we want to bound the change in $N$ when changing the position $P_i$ of a single vertex $i$.
 In this case, splitting a wide run or merging two narrow runs can only change $N$ by $\mathcal{O}(\log(n))$.
-Consequently, we can choose $\Delta_i^A = \mathcal{O}(\log(n))$ for all $i \in \{1, \dots, n\}$.
-By Corollary~\ref{col:typical-bounded-differences} we can now bound the probability that $N$ exceeds $g(n)$ by more than a constant factor $c_1$ as
+Consequently, we can choose $\Delta_i^A = \mathcal{O}(\log(n))$ for all $i \in [n]$.
+By \Cref{col:typical-bounded-differences} we can now bound the probability that $N$ exceeds $g(n)$ by more than a constant factor $c_1$ as

-for any $\varepsilon_1, \dots, \varepsilon \in (0, 1]$ and $\Delta = \sum_i (\Delta_i^A + \varepsilon_i (\Delta_i - \Delta_i^A))^2$.
-By substituting the previously determined $\Delta_i^A$ and $\Delta_i$, as well as, choosing $\varepsilon_i = 1/n$ for all $i \in \{1, \dots, n\}$, we obtain
+for any $\varepsilon_1, \dots, \varepsilon_n \in (0, 1]$ and $\Delta = \sum_{i \in [n]} (\Delta_i^A + \varepsilon_i (\Delta_i - \Delta_i^A))^2$.
+By substituting the previously determined $\Delta_i^A$ and $\Delta_i$, as well as, choosing $\varepsilon_i = 1/n$ for all $i \in [n]$, we obtain

 Thus,